lm-sys/FastChat/docs/openai_api.md

 ```
 and you will train a classifier based on `vicuna-7b`, `text-similarity-ada-001` and `text-embedding-ada-002`

-### Todos
+## Todos
-Some features/compatibilities to be implemented:
+Some features to be implemented:

 - [ ] Streaming
 - [ ] Support of some parameters like `top_p`, `presence_penalty`